Nursing Home Abuse Lawyers in Atlanta

 A nursing home prescription error may be difficult to detect, but families can look for signs.
 For example, a resident who is always asleep during visits, regardless of the time of day, may be a sign of a prescription error.

 In some cases, nursing home prescription errors are the result of some kind of nursing home neglect, such as when one patient is given another's medicine accidentally.
 Some prescription errors may rise to the level of nursing home abuse.
-For example, a nursing staff member might deliberately over-medicate a patient to make him or her more compliant.
+For example, a nursing staff member might deliberately over-medicate a patient to make them more compliant.

 Back to Top